sjulier/Refactored_ORB_SLAM2/README.md

    `make`

-On linux it is highly recommend you get used to the valgrind libraries.
+On linux it is highly recommend you get used to using valgrind.
+See https://www.valgrind.org/docs/manual/quick-start.html